FMCalisto/bankDB/README.md

 This is not a complete solution and is far to be a complete statment.

-It's important to read all Introduction and elements abour a Data Base Introduction.
+It's important to read all Introduction and elements about a Data Base Introduction.